ourzora/ocs-hackathon-24/README.md

 **Honorable Mention - 2 ETH divided equally** among projects we like that didn’t make it to the top prizes.
 All must be built on top of the Zora contracts or developer tools.

-To qualify for any bounty, you must build your project on the Zora Protocol.
+Project are encouraged to be built on the Zora Protocol.
 This includes our contracts, developer tools, and subgraph.

 ### Ideas